 Make A Study Plan

-With the help of your score and your mathematical skill level, create a study plan for your test prep.
+With the help of your score and your mathematical skill level, a Scholar Den GRE mentor can help you create a study plan for your test prep.

 Make sure you’ve enough time for your practice.
 It’s generally best to start preparing three to six months before tests.
 Use this time to calculate the hours you need to study per day.